Review of the Expedia Voyager Card With $100 Statement Credit

 And if you want to earn airline miles, there are lots of cards to choose from, too.

 For example, you can earn 50,000 American Airlines miles after making $3,000 in purchases within the 1st 3 months of opening a new Citi® / AAdvantage® Platinum Select® World Elite™ Mastercard®.
 That’s enough for 2 round-trip coach award flights to anywhere in the continental US.
+The information for the Citi AAdvantage Platinum Select card has been collected independently by Million Mile Secrets.
+The card details on this page have not been reviewed or provided by the card issuer.

 It has the same annual fee as the Citi Expedia+ Voyager card, and you can bet the flights will be worth more than $220 (which is how much the total sign-up bonus on the Citi Expedia+ Voyager card is worth).
 Here are more ways to use your American Airlines miles.